Clinical Neuropsychology (Adult & Pediatric)

 Clinical training occurs in a multidisciplinary setting with specialized research emphasis for each resident.
 In keeping with goals of the broader training program, the Clinical Neuropsychology specialization develops professionals with the specialty training necessary to accurately assess, diagnose, and recommend effective intervention to a broad age range of individuals with CNS impairment.
 Our program also prepares residents to direct clinical programs, educate professional Clinical Neuropsychologists, and initiate and carry out programmatic research.
 Opportunities to participate in faculty members' research and further develop research skills and a programmatic focus are available in the areas of adult neuromedical disorders, neurodegenerative disorders, mood disorders/neuroimaging, geriatrics and traumatic brain injury as well as pediatric neuromedical disorders.

-For 2019-2021, the Michigan Medicine / VAAAHS consortium in neuropsychology will be recruiting five clinical neuropsychology residents for the following positions:
+For 2023 – 2025, the Michigan Medicine / VAAAHS consortium in neuropsychology will recruit six clinical neuropsychology residents for the following positions: